Oklahoma City 1889 FC: Purple Reign derby

+Rivalry with Reign FK in Bartlesville, Oklahoma.
+Reign FK is defunct as of 2024.

 Media coverage

 The goal of the club according to is to "provide a serious, professionally run team by the community, for the community."
 The club has gained notoriety by being the covered by various media outlets such as The UPSL Podcast, the Scissortail Podcast, the Tornado Alley Soccer Podcast, and the Full 90+ Podcast.
-The first year of the Imps being in the NPSL, they gained large notoriety from coverage from an expert in American Lower League Soccer, Protagonist Soccer.
+The first year of the Imps being in the NPSL, they gained notoriety from coverage from an expert in American Lower League Soccer, Protagonist Soccer.